 Do you know how to make website images ADA compliant?
 Accessibility and ADA compliance can be quite intimidating if you’re not sure where to start to improve your website images.
 You want to ensure your website is optimized for SEO.
 And you want to provide a great user experience for your visually impaired website visitors.
 So, if you’re looking around to update your website to make sure your images are ADA compliant - or you want to create a new website and ensure it’s ADA compliant from the ground up - you’re in the right place.

 Here at OneEach, not only do we revamp and create websites that work for our nonprofit customers, but we utilize embedded features that take your website to the next level.
 Stick around and you’ll learn about a must for your website - ADA compliant images.

 What is ADA Compliance?

-A great resource when looking to learn about ADA compliance is ADA Compliance for Websites: The Definitive Guide (2022).
-We will break it down here so you can get an overview and understanding of why OneEach Technologies has accessibility options built into the websites we create and redesign for you.
+A great resource when looking to learn about ADA compliance is Web Content Accessibility Guidelines (WCAG) 2.1.
+We will break it down here so you can get an overview and understanding of why OneEach has accessibility options built into the websites we create and redesign for you.